Raziel0714/learngit/readme.txt

-Git is free software distributed under the GPL. sadfasdfasd sdfasdfasdfasdfa
+Git is free software distributed under the GPL. sadfasdfasd sdfasdfasdfasdfa sdfasdfasdf
-Creating a new branch is quick AND simple. sdfasdfasdfasdfa
+Creating a new branch is quick & simple.